yozhgoor/cargo-temp/README.md

 ### editor (unset by default)

-You can use `editor` and `editor_args` as respectively the path to an IDE to start instead of a shell and arguments for it (unset by default).
+You can use `editor` to start an IDE instead of a shell and `editor_args` to provide its arguments (unset by default).

 * Example to run VS Code on Unix